 Fuqua Client Consulting Practicum (FCCP).
 FCCP is an experiential learning course where students apply content learned in their graduate coursework to real challenges facing businesses and community-based organizations.
 Clients participating in this program work collaboratively with a small team of Fuqua students and benefit from the fresh perspectives and actionable recommendations they provide.

-Fuqua on Board (FOB) – The Fuqua on Board (FOB) program matches Duke MBA students with Durham area nonprofits to serve as non-voting board members.
-Over the course of a year-long apprenticeship, pairs of students work closely with a board mentor, participate regularly in board meetings and attend relevant committee meetings.
-Read more.
+Fuqua on Board (FOB).
+This nonprofit board program matches Fuqua MBA students with Durham-area nonprofits to serve as non-voting board members.
+Over the course of a year-long apprenticeship, pairs of students work closely with a board mentor, participate regularly in board meetings, complete a Board-related project, and attend relevant committee meetings.

 Mentored Study.
 Students are able to work for course credit one day per week over a full semester with a mentor organization.
 Student and mentor agree on the scope of work, and the student may work on-site or virtually.